Individual Health Insurance in Canada: Coverage, Costs & How It Works

 • Mental health services

-Think of government healthcare as the foundation of your house, while individual health insurance is the furniture and finishes that make it livable.
+Think of government health care as the foundation of your house, while individual health insurance is the furniture and finishes that make it livable.
 Just like furniture, your individual health insurance coverage can be sparse and practical or more elaborate and upscale—you choose what you’re most comfortable with.

 “Paramedical benefits and mental health services are underused and overlooked in all of our individual health plans.
 PolicyMe has some of the best coverage in the industry for these services.” —Jeremy Burbano, Licensed Insurance Advisor